pbmundas/Threat-Hunting-Docker-Lab/hunting-tutorial/1 - Understanding Hunting.md

 Start your **practical threat hunting journey** from zero.
 I’ll guide you step by step, using your **Docker-based ELK + ElastAlert2 lab** as the hands-on platform.
-I’ll break this into multiple lessons, each with practical exercises, so you can truly understand how threat hunting works in real SOC scenarios.
+I’ll break this into multiple hunting steps, each with practical exercises, so you can truly understand how threat hunting works in real SOC scenarios.

-Let’s start **Lesson 1: Foundations of Threat Hunting**.
+Let’s start **Hunt 1: Foundations of Threat Hunting**.

 ---